 We knew our audience was ready, and they trusted us to provide them with the information they needed.

 Which brings us to the second point: Does your audience trust you and your brand?
 Maybe you have a big social media presence that you can leverage to build a membership program.
 Or you have a podcast and have built your reputation as an expert in your field.
-Before you think about a membership program, you need to have a sizable audience, and be trusted as someone who can offer that audience what they need.
+Before you think about a membership program, you need to be trusted as someone who can offer your audience what they need.

 Are You Ready for a Membership Program?

-It may seem simple: Set up a membership site, invite people into it, and walla, you have a membership program.
+It may seem simple: Set up a membership site, invite people into it, and voila, you have a membership program.

 Not so fast.
 Building a membership program can be daunting.
 You will need to decide what membership platform to use, what type of program you want to create, what the fee structure will be, what content you will provide and who will create it, who on your team will manage the site, how you’ll market the program to your audience, and more.